kinarual/SQL_btcmp/README.md

 > [!IMPORTANT]
 > Please download a script with Database Model (model.sql) and apply the script to your database.
 If you are watching Directories > 03, then you need to run queries from Directory03 (sctripts 07-13) as there are changes to initial Database.

+## Queries from rushed DB
+Getting to know what DWH is and how to create a first ETL process

+> [!IMPORTANT]
+Please download a script with Database Model (rush01_model.sql) and apply the script to your database.
+Anomalies in source tables are intentional for training purposes.
+All tables in the DWH inherit all anomalies from the source tables (Tables are not in data consistency + Possible NULL values for Name and Lastname in the User table and etc.)